Horizont-Europe-Interstore/Testing-procedure-and-software-tools/README.md

      the front end ( client who triger the test) using a new publish from the backend and it will consuned in the frontend by a subscription .

  ## Middle Ware
- * The Middele ware is
+ * There is need of a middleware to faciliate the actions from frontend to the backend becuase the front end is browser process which can only send/accept the request/responses in http for this reason one who operate from the web which is the easyiest way to access the application wills end the request to backend end so the middeleware sitting in between will facilitate the message direction to nats publisher and the publisher will publish the message .

  ## Front End .
  * The front end of the app is in React which has buttons corresponds to features of IEEE 2030.5 which will be the part of the testing .

  * For some features of the IEEE 2030.5 has to enter the details ( attributes) undergo testing this is handeled by the form .
 The react part of the front end will communicate to the middleware in the form of request and response.

  ## Behaviour driven automated test set up .
  * One of the most import part of the software testing is Cucumber , the Cucumber is bebaviour driven testing tool , open source this tool can help to do the test set up and the test procedures and matching with the expected values .

  ## An example testing procedure from the IEEE 2030.5 Core tests .
  * Basice EndDevice Test (Core 008 in Suspec Document)